-It is quite incredible what a budget of 500 bucks or under will buy you when exploring the market for the best cheap acoustic guitars.
-Once upon a time, the thought of entertaining a Taylor or Martin at that price would have been fanciful.
+It's almost unbelievable what a budget of 500 bucks or under will buy you when exploring the market for the best cheap acoustic guitars.
+Once upon a time, the thought of picking up a Taylor or Martin at that price would have been the stuff of dreams.

 Our list has one of each; both are compact, Mexican-built acoustic guitars designed for travel, but they have a voice and performance that will record well and hold up in pretty much any situation.
 Isn’t that what you want from a guitar of any description and at any price?

-Elsewhere, we’ve got entry-level acoustics from Ibanez, a flame-maple topped Fender with an onboard pickup and preamp, and two from Epiphone and Art & Lutherie that would be considered exceptional instruments in any company.
+Elsewhere, we’ve got budget acoustics from Ibanez, a flame-maple topped Fender with an onboard acoustic pickup and preamp, and two from Epiphone and Art & Lutherie that would be considered exceptional instruments in any company.
 Let’s take a closer look.

-With Amazon Prime Day on the horizon, it could be worth holding off on picking up a new sub-$/£500 acoustic until the Prime Day music deals start emerging.
-We'll be reporting on the best offers right through to Prime Day itself.
+With Black Friday incoming, it could be worth holding off on picking up a new sub-$/£500 acoustic until the Black Friday guitar deals and Black Friday music deals start emerging.
+We'll be reporting on the best offers right through to Black Friday itself.

 - The best acoustic guitar strings: get more from your guitar

 - The best guitars for beginners: acoustic and electric starter guitars